 Sometimes in the course of supervision, conflicts may arise.
 Initially Fellows should make every effort to resolve conflicts or concerns within the context of the supervision.
-However, if the trainee's efforts to resolve conflicts or concerns directly with the supervision, he/she should contact the Site Clinical Training Director and/or the Program Director.
+However, if the trainee's efforts to resolve conflicts or concerns directly with the supervisor do not resolve the problem, he/she should contact the Program Director.